climateconnect/climateconnect/README.md

 #### Testing and Code Health

-For unit tests, to run the test suite use:
+For unit tests, run the entire test suite with

 ```sh
 make test
 ```

-Or a specific test file or test class:
+Or a specific test file, class, etc.:

 ```sh
 python manage.py test <file_path> or <file_path + class_name>